Lrakulka/Double_Bottom_USB_Stick/README.md

 # Double Bottom USB Stick
-USB Stick that can conceal and encrypt its partitions.
-The project is completely student work.
+USB Stick that can conceal and encrypt its partitions. **The project is 100% student work.**

 The project meets all goals expectations and fully operational.
 However, during the development was proposed the improvements that were not implemented.
 We recommend to visit category [Future Improvements](https://github.com/Lrakulka/Double_Bottom_USB_Stick#future-improvements).